 Construction contracts have a tangible impact on the project’s risk to the lending institution.
 And unfortunately, not all construction contracts are created equal.
 When performing due diligence on a construction loan, lenders should always require a construction contract review as part of an overall plan and cost review (PCR).

-Unfortunately, not all contracts are created equal.
-I review hundreds of contracts for lenders every year, and I frequently see the same mistakes pop up again and again.
+At GLE, we review hundreds of construction contracts for lenders every year, and we frequently see the same mistakes pop up again and again.
 Based on those common mistakes, here are five questions your contract review must answer to ensure your investment is adequately protected.

 Bonding should be a standard element of a contract, but sometimes it’s not.
 Without a performance bond, a contractor may simply walk off the job, leaving the owner scrambling to complete the project.
 Likewise, a payment bond should be provided, insuring that all subcontractors and material suppliers are paid, even if the contractor neglects to do so.
 Construction contracts also often specify insurance coverages without defining adequate limits to cover the project in the event of problems.
 The coverage limits should always be spelled out in the contract.